niolabs/docs/docs/service-design-patterns/understanding-signals.md

 # Understanding Signals

 Signals are the pieces of information that are passed from block to block throughout your system.
-They are the fundamental message type that n.io understands.
+They are the fundamental message type that {{ book.product }} understands.
 Structurally, signals are key-value objects.
 Here is an example of a signal:

 ```
 {